kim3-sudo/status-page/README.md

 ## Configuration

 By in large, configuration is handled in the software itself, rather than in local configuration files.
 When you installed the software, you should have set a **root password**.
 This password is different from the root of the server that the software is running on.
-Use this, along with the `root` **username** to log into the **admin portal**.
+Use this, along with the `root@localhost` **username** to log into the **admin portal**.
 Then, on the left-side, go to **System Settings**.
 Here, you can set individual system settings by entering the parameter, then clicking on **Submit** to save the setting.

 ## Software Versions